Stock market today: Wall Street slips as some of the prior day's big moves unwind

 NEW YORK (AP) — Wall Street is slipping Tuesday and giving back some of its big gain from the day before.

-The S&P 500 was 0.5% lower in early trading, coming off its best day in nearly two months.
-The Dow Jones Industrial Average was down 240 points, or 0.6%, as of 9:40 a.m.
-Eastern time, and the Nasdaq composite was 0.6% lower.
+The S&P 500 was 0.5% lower in midday trading, coming off its best day in nearly two months.
+The Dow Jones Industrial Average was down 285 points, or 0.8%, as of 11 a.m.
+Eastern time, and the Nasdaq composite was 0.4% lower.

 Boeing was falling again, but not as much as on Monday, the first trading day after one of its jets flying for Alaska Airlines suffered an in-flight blowout over Oregon.
-Its stock was down 1.9% after tumbling 8% Monday.
-Spirit AeroSystems, which makes fuselages and other parts for Boeing, fell 1.4%.
+Its stock was down 1.1% after tumbling 8% Monday.
+Spirit AeroSystems, which makes fuselages and other parts for Boeing, slipped 0.2%.

 Financial markets have had a slow start to the year after roaring into the end of 2023.
 The S&P 500 had leaped to nine straight winning weeks to close out the year, mostly on rising hope that the U.S. economy will remain resilient and the Federal Reserve will cut interest rates sharply through 2024.